 Well House (Grand Rapids, MI) seeks to help provide the transition between emergency and permanent shelter for homeless women and families, and to provide activities that foster new directions and goals.

-Forsaken Generation (Weedsport, NY) collaborates with local organizations and shelters across the country to create solutions, increase awareness, raise financial support and build a better future for the nation’s homeless youth.
+Forsaken Generation (Auburn, NY) collaborates with local organizations and shelters across the country to create solutions, increase awareness, raise financial support and build a better future for the nation’s homeless youth.
 Nearly 80% of the domestic traffick victims are homeless children in the US.

 Gracehaven (Columbus, OH) The program at Gracehaven is designed for the restoration and rehabilitation of the young survivors who are under their care.
 Each resident at Gracehaven will go through the program at her own pace, as she is able.
-Because of the horrible trauma these young girls have been exposed to, their healing and restoration requires a multi-disciplinary approach which we have divided into the following major elements: couseling, education, mentoring and fun.
+Because of the horrible trauma these young girls have been exposed to, their healing and restoration requires a multi-disciplinary approach which we have divided into the following major elements: counseling, education, mentoring and fun.

 National Center for Missing & Exploited Children’s® (NCMEC) (Alexandria, VA) mission is to help prevent child abduction and sexual exploitation; help find missing children; and assist victims of child abduction and sexual exploitation, their families, and the professionals who serve them.